Stock market today: Wall Street edges lower at the start of a busy week

-NEW YORK (AP) — U.S. stocks are edging up from their record heights in a quiet Monday on Wall Street.
+NEW YORK (AP) — U.S. stocks edged down from their record heights in a quiet Monday on Wall Street.

-Momentum is slowing for U.S. stocks after roaring higher on excitement that inflation appears to be cooling, cuts to interest rates may be coming and the U.S. economy has so far shrugged off predictions for a recession.
+Momentum slowed for U.S. stocks following their roar higher on excitement that inflation appears to be cooling, cuts to interest rates may be coming and the U.S. economy has so far shrugged off predictions for a recession.
 At the same time, a frenzy around artificial-intelligence technology has catapulted some stocks to stratospheric heights.

-It will replace Whirlpool.
-The appliance company is on track for a third straight losing year, and it will fall back to the S&P 400 index of mid-sized stocks.
-At the same time, Deckers Outdoor will also replace Zion Bancorp. in the S&P 500.
+Super Micro Computer will replace Whirlpool, which is on track for a third straight losing year and will fall back to the S&P 400 index of mid-sized stocks.
+At the same time, Deckers Outdoor will replace Zion Bancorp. in the S&P 500.

 The poster child of AI mania is Nvidia, whose chips are powering much of the move into AI.
-It rose another 5.9% Monday to bring its gain for the young year so far to nearly 76% after more than tripling in 2023.
-It was by far the strongest single force pushing the S&P 500 upward.
+It rose another 3.6% Monday to bring its gain for the year so far to 72.1% after more than tripling in 2023.
+It was by far the strongest force pushing upward on the S&P 500.

 Such spurts are bolstered by a surge in profits and expectations for tremendous growth to continue.
 But they are also raising worries about another potential bubble as prices whiz at breathtaking speeds.